Darkle/MarkSearch/README.md

         - MarkSearch can check every 3 or 6 months for old bookmarks and then email you with details of the old bookmarks.
 In the email, you are given a link to a page where you can delete the old bookmarks from MarkSearch.

-        - MarkSearch remembers which links it has already checked, so you wont get an email with previously checked links.
+        - MarkSearch remembers which links it has already checked, so you won't get an email with previously checked links.
         - &nbsp;

       - ###### Current Database Location: